kpcyrd/backseat-signed/README.md

 example-0.1.0.tar.gz <- example_0.1.0.orig.tar.xz <- Sources.xz <- Release <- Release.gpg
 ```

-This requires some squinting since in Debian the source tarball is commonly recompressed so only the inner .tar is compared, the outer compression layer is disregarded.
+This may require some squinting since in Debian the source tarball is sometimes recompressed so only the inner .tar is compared, the outer compression layer is disregarded.

 ## But didn't this just go wrong?

-Indeed, you can use `backseat-signed` to verify `xz-5.6.1.tar.gz` (`sha256:2398f4a8e53345325f44bdd9f0cc7401bd9025d736c6d43b372f4dea77bf75b8`) has been in both Debian and Arch Linux.
+Indeed, you can use `backseat-signed` to verify `xz-5.6.1.tar.gz` <sup><sup>(`sha256:2398f4a8e53345325f44bdd9f0cc7401bd9025d736c6d43b372f4dea77bf75b8`)</sup></sup> has been in both Debian and Arch Linux.

 But this is specifically why the xz thing is such a big deal.